Car Accident Attorneys in Corpus Christi

 - Continuing to represent you after an appeal of the initial verdict.

 We work tirelessly to represent you after a serious car accident in Corpus Christi.
 We believe in helping injured accident survivors seek justice.
 That is why we offer all our services on a contingency basis.
 That means that we do not get paid unless we can collect money for you.
 It is that simple.
 We do this because we believe that everyone should seek justice – not just those who can afford it.
 When we win your case for you, we then collect a percentage of your settlement or award.
-Meet with us in a free consultation to explore these options.
+Contact us for a free consultation to explore these options.

 Contact Us After a Corpus Christi Car Accident